0xSmiley/0xSmiley.github.io/_posts/2020-04-26-AttacktiveDir.md

 ![secret](/img/2020-04-26-AttacktiveDir/secret.png)

 Now we are in possession of the Administrator password hash.
 The next step will be performing a [Pass the Hash Attack](https://attack.stealthbits.com/pass-the-hash-attack-explained).
-For this we can use another tool from Impacket called 'psexec.py'.
-For this tool you must paste the complete Administrator hash in the following command:
+We can use another tool from Impacket called 'psexec.py', for this tool you must paste the complete Administrator hash in the following command:

 ~~~
 python3 psexec.py Administrator:@spookysec.local -hashes <Complete Hash>